 - Bottom layer (foundation) – 1″ layer of poly base foam.
 This bottom layer of foam primarily acts as the foundational support for the coil and other layers above.
 It has a PCF of 2.0.

-The cover of the Sapira mattress is cut from a single piece of fabric, which surrounds the entirety of the mattress.
+The cover of the Sapira by Leesa mattress is cut from a single piece of fabric, which surrounds the entirety of the mattress.
 The cover of the Sapira is constructed from a poly-Lycra blend.
 The meshing of these two materials makes for a soft, stretchy, and highly breathable cover that feels extremely durable and well made.
 Lycra is the same material used in performance sports clothing and other accessories.

 Next up, let’s talk about the aesthetics of the cover.
 Sapira uses the same 4 bar design that is used on the Leesa, but enhanced the style scheme a bit.
 Instead of 4 white bars, this cover contains an off-white color scheme with 4 grey bars.
 Each of which utilize a unique geometric pattern.
 This subtle style touch adds a nice extra to the overall look